mudont/haskell-elm-mongo-broadcast/README.md

 Using the `mongo` CLI tool, run the commands in the file `app/create_quote_coll.mongodb`
 ## Building

+:warning: Stack could take a really long time if running for first time.

 Clone this repo, and from the top level directory of this repo, run:
 ```